 Pick the Correct Network

 Just like in our example above in the hotel, always make sure you connect to the correct network.
 By selecting the wrong network you could be opening yourself up to a man-in-the-middle attack.
 Just because a network is offering the strongest signal doesn’t mean it’s the best network to connect to.
-If you’re concerned, don’t be afraid to ask which the correct network is to a member of staff.
+If you’re concerned, don’t be afraid to ask which the correct network is for a member of staff.
 Always double-check that the network is secure and before connecting we always recommend switching on your VPN if you use one.

 Enable Ask to Connect